 PPC strategy: Planning beyond the click

 Your paid search campaign may be getting a lot of clicks, but are you really making the most of them?
-Columnist Amanda Evans discusses how to succeed by focusing on the post-click experience.
+Columnist Amanda Krause discusses how to succeed by focusing on the post-click experience.

 Google AdWords, Bing Ads and other paid media platforms are attractive channels to reach a targeted audience, foster brand awareness and increase revenue.
 Far too often, however, we find that regardless of how successful a campaign is at the top of the funnel, what happens beyond the click is paramount to the success of any pay-per-click (PPC) campaign.